Top 10 Tips for New Owner-Operators

 - Figure out how you’re going to invoice customers.
 An easy solution is a transportation management system (TMS) like ITS Dispatch which creates invoices and BOLs, automates IFTA reporting, provides detailed reporting, and more.

 - Decide on a factoring company.
 Factoring is when a business sells its invoices to a third-party financial company, or “factor,” who collects payments on the business’s behalf.
 It means you can get paid faster than the standard 30-60 days it usually takes.
-D&S Factors specializes in factoring for truck drivers.
+Truckstop.com Factoring specializes in factoring for truck drivers.

 10. Get a good load board.

 If you’re going to be tackling the spot market on your own, you’ll need a load board you can depend on.
 Not all load boards are created equal – and if you’re not moving, you’re not making money.
 Use a load board that can help you find the right loads fast and keep your truck rolling.
-It’s easier than ever thanks to cutting-edge tools like Truckstop.com’s Load Board.
+It’s easier than ever thanks to cutting-edge tools like the Truckstop.com Load Board – now better-than-ever, offering instant booking of real loads with no negotiations required using our Book It Now tool.

-To learn more about becoming an owner-operator in today’s market, check out this blog post.
+To learn more about becoming an owner-operator in today’s market, and for more tips for new owner-operators check out this blog post.

 Or, learn more about buying a truck.